Take Action

 • If you can’t get through, try again later.

 Failing that, DO send an email, one ask per email.
-Both Feinstein and Harris’ offices have said they tally emails as well as phone calls.
+Both Butler’s and Padilla’s offices have said they tally emails as well as phone calls.

 CONGRESSIONAL HEARINGS